debezium/debezium/CONTRIBUTE.md

     $ git push origin DBZ-1234

-Then, in a browser go to https://github.com/debezium/debezium, and you should see a small section near the top of the page with a button labeled "Create pull request".
+Then, in a browser go to your forked repository, and you should see a small section near the top of the page with a button labeled "Contribute".
 GitHub recognized that you pushed a new topic branch to your fork of the upstream repository, and it knows you probably want to create a pull request with those changes.
-Click on the button, and GitHub will present you with a short form that you should fill out with information about your pull request.
+Click on the button, and a button "Open pull request" will apper.
+Click it and GitHub will present you the "Comparing changes" page, where you can view all changes that you are about to submit.
+With all revised, click in "Create pull request" and a short form will be given, that you should fill out with information about your pull request.
 The title should start with the JIRA issue and ending with a short phrase that summarizes the changes included in the pull request.
 (If the pull request contains a single commit, GitHub will automatically prepopulate the title and description fields from the commit message.)

 When completed, press the "Create" button and copy the URL to the new pull request.
 Go to the corresponding JIRA issue and record the pull request by pasting the URL into the "Pull request" field.
 (Be sure to not overwrite any URLs that were already in this field; this is how a single issue is bound to multiple pull requests.)
 Also, please add a JIRA comment with a clear description of what you changed.
 You might even use the commit message (except for the first line).